TURTING-BO/CPNs-Attack-Tolerance/README.md

 ### Attack Module

-Now consider three patients A, B, C and two doctors X, Y. The medical record of the patient C is {recID = "P3\_rec", data = "Name: Tom; Disease: COVID-19, Serious; Treatment: Critical;"}.
+Now consider three patients A, B, C and two doctors X, Y. The medical record of the patient C is ``{recID = "P3\_rec", data = "Name: Tom; Disease: COVID-19, Serious; Treatment: Critical;"}``.
 The doctor Y needs to read the record of C and determine the therapy.
-Consider an attack (see Doc_Y_read.pdf and Attack.pdf) aiming at making the doctorY read a wrong record {recID = "P3\_rec", data = "Name: Tom; Disease: Flu, Mild; Treatment: Basic;"}, leading to incorrect diagnosis and treatment of the patient C, more seriously, losing C's life with no timely treatment!
+Consider an attack (see Doc_Y_read.pdf and Attack.pdf) aiming at making the doctorY read a wrong record ``{recID = "P3\_rec", data = "Name: Tom; Disease: Flu, Mild; Treatment: Basic;"}``, leading to incorrect diagnosis and treatment of the patient C, more seriously, losing C's life with no timely treatment!

-<font color="#dd0000">This compound attack might consist in blocking (see Doc_Y_read.pdf), stealing and injection (see Attack.pdf).
-The attacker carries out the following steps: </font><br />
+This compound attack might consist in blocking (see Doc_Y_read.pdf), stealing and injection (see Attack.pdf).
+The attacker carries out the following steps:

 1. First, he blocks the doctor Y to read the record of the patient C;
 2. Then, during the blocking time, he steals the record of C;
 3. Next, according to the stolen one, he modifies the record and injects it back to the O net;
 4. Finally, he cancels blocking, which allows the doctor Y to read an incorrect record.

-In Fig.~\ref{result1}, the attacker successfully modify C's record from ``Disease: COVID-19, Serious; Treatment: Critical;" to ``Disease: Flu, Mild; Treatment: Basic;".
+In Fig.~\ref{result1}, the attacker successfully modify C's record from ``Disease: COVID-19, Serious; Treatment: Critical;`` to ``Disease: Flu, Mild; Treatment: Basic;``.